Jostoph/AMT-project-01/README.md

 When you find a product look closer at some of the products you can click on the **see product** link and it will show you the specific product on a new page with some more information and an image.

+Don't forget to check our 404 custom page ;)

 ## Pre-requisites

 we consider you have install correctly install all of this programs: